neolovepineapple/iregnet_proposal/proposal.md

 fit <- iregnet(toy.features[-1,], toy.targets[-1,])
 ```

 I tested it on my own laptop and also failed, the ```fit_cpp``` function produced NAN value.
-I will fixed it during the summer.
+I will fixed it during the coding period.

 To fix all the bugs and add more features, I will reimplement the ```cv.iregnet``` function: